Here’s a practical guide from Enterprise Singapore and our knowledge partner RSM on the nuts and bolts of setting up shop in India. It covers:

 Choose between setting up a private limited company or a public limited company.
 Either way, you can set up your company as a wholly owned subsidiary or a joint venture.
 Each of them is a legal entity on its own.

 India regulates companies by incorporating and governing them under its Companies Act, 2013.
-In addition, India’s Foreign Direct Investment (FDI) policy may set restrictions for foreign companies in selected sectors such as insurance and multi-brand retail trade segments.
+In addition, India’s Foreign Direct Investment (FDI) policy may set restrictions for companies in selected sectors such as multi-brand retail trade, public sector banks, infrastructure, print and media sectors.
 You may need to set up your company as a joint venture if you wish to do business in industries with such restrictions.

 You can set up a partnership firm to run the business with partners.
 You and your partners will share the profits from the business according to your agreement in a Partnership Deed, which you can register with the Registrar of Firms.